0DarkPhoenix/DevSquare/README.md

 # DevSquare
-Repository for DevSquare; A hub for developers to find and share solutions for common and niche challenges
+A hub for developers to find and share solutions for common and niche challenges

 ## Frontend
 ### Languages